forgm/sensorDataSeaNetwork/README.md

 # sensorDataSeaNetwork
-Code for arduino devics to have wireless sensor mesh network.
-Mesh is established by RF24L01+ radio modules and data upload with W5500 Ethernet module.
+Code for Arduino device to have wireless sensor mesh network.
+Network in this example was made with RF24L01+ radio modules and data upload with W5500 Ethernet module.

-#To-DO
+# To-DO
  -upload sensor part